homermultitext/hmt-digital/README.md

-# hmtdigital: digital services of the Homer Multitext project
+# hmt-digital, 1.0  series: digital services of the Homer Multitext project

 This git repository is for customizations of the generic `citeservlet` to provide digital services for the Homer Multitext project.

+## Versions ##

+Current version: 1.0.

 ## Prerequisites ##